infinityworks/Policies/ISO-9001/Shared parental leave/README.md

 The employee has 14 days from the date of the request to send the organisation the required information.

 ### Variation or cancellation of notice of entitlement and intention
-The employee can vary or cancel his/her proposedÊshared parental leaveÊdates following the submission of a notice of entitlement and intention, provided that he/she provides the organisation with a written notice.
+The employee can vary or cancel his/her proposed shared parental leave dates following the submission of a notice of entitlement and intention, provided that he/she provides the organisation with a written notice.
 The written notice must contain:
 - an indication as to when the employee intends to take shared parental leave (including the start and end dates for each period of leave);
 - details of any periods of shared parental leave that have been notified through a period of leavenotice;
 - details of any periods of statutory shared parental pay that have been notified in relation to periods where shared parental leave was not to be taken; and